ooni/spec/probe/README.md

-# OONI probe specification
+# OONI Probe specification

 * version: 3.0.0
 * date: 2019-05-09
 * authors: Simone Basso

-The purpose of this document is to explain how OONI probe works.
+The purpose of this document is to explain how OONI Probe works.
 We're using version 3.0.0 because it's intended that version 2.0.0 is described by the existing implementations, and this version is meant to be the reference for upcoming code changes to match this spec.

-This document should serve as an introduction for the interested reader to the OONIverse.
+This document should serve as an introduction for the reader interested in the OONI-verse.
 We will strive to keep it current, but it will inherently age quicker than more specific specifications.
 Please, let us know if some parts of this document have become obsolete and we didn't notice.